-It’s spring – the season to enjoy and celebrate special occasions, such as Easter, Passover, and Mother’s Day!
+Springtime brings the season to enjoy special family occasions, such as Easter, Passover, and Mother’s Day!
 Most people celebrate these occasions by cooking a lot of food and inviting friends and family.

 However, this type of food service – where foods are left out for long periods – leaves the door open for uninvited guests – bacteria that cause foodborne illness.
 Festive times for giving and sharing should not include sharing foodborne illness.